 If it doesn’t challenge you, it doesn’t change you (c) — as fitness coaches are used to repeating.

 - The technologies.
 The commercial potential of some disruptive technology is a tricky question.
 When it comes to the market, things are changing rapidly, and “getting outside the building” means stop getting funds from the research institute or your regular work and start talking to your first customers.

-In general, there is a demanding and growing market for EO / Deep learning technologies but this market is becoming very competitive and the AI-powered applications seem to become IT as usual with its fierce competition for user experience and customer loyalty.
+In general, there is a demanding and rapidly growing market for EO / Deep learning technologies but this market is becoming very competitive and the AI-powered applications become IT as usual with its fierce competition for customer loyalty.

 - The community.
 What drives us the most, is the opportunity to cooperate with data analysts and mappers across industries who explore the World in 2D, 3D, time-series, etc., including Data providers and Software vendors, UAV enthusiasts, and cadastre engineers.
 The community has great potential to evolve.

 What used to drive the market at the early age of Geospatial technologies — was the mass adoption of Navigation Services and Digital Maps.
 Over the past several years the market has been disrupted again by the increasing number of affordable Earth Observation sensors and imagery processing (AI) methods making it more realistic to update maps in quasi-real time.